THE CURRENT ISSUE:

 THE TAX PROFESSIONAL ARCHIVES:

-CHECK OUT MY COMPILATION OF FORMS, SCHEDULES AND WORKSHEETS FOR TAX PROFESSIONALS -
+CHECK OUT MY COMPILATION OF FORMS, SCHEDULES, WORKSHEETS, CLIENT MEMOS, AND HANDOUTS FOR TAX PROFESSIONALS -

 Welcome to my new monthly online newsletter THE TAX PROFESSIONAL!